 In our personal research, we are looking for “patterns,” “trends,” or “principles” that apply (or govern) in a particular system under specific conditions, in the midst of uncertainties or random behaviors of the objects under investigation.
-Sometimes, if not oftentimes, we have to set assumptions, simplifications, or boundaries to help confirm the validity of our approach or hypothesis.
-During the process of understanding, we will need to frequently ask ourselves why, how, what if, what for, what’s next, and the like – to discover truth and meaning.
-In my observation, researchers are often characterized by some qualities which are necessary to help improve their “performance.”
+Sometimes, if not oftentimes, we have to set assumptions, simplifications, or boundaries to help validate our approach or hypothesis.
+During the process of understanding, we will need to frequently ask ourselves why, how, what if, what for, what’s next, and the likes – to discover truth and meaning.
+In my observation, researchers are often characterized by some qualities which are necessary to help improve their performances.
 There are at least six “senses” that mark a researcher from my perspective:

 Scientist: investigating the roots of phenomena